Wondering how to sell better in your retail store? Begin with looking at your attitude towards selling...

 If retail is a game, SW sales are your sure-fire strategy

 Being a salesperson is a lot like being a baseball pitcher.
-The more you pitch strikes, the more likely you are to duplicate them.
-The greats know the only way to do better is practice how they approach the pitch.
-With sales it is also a game, the more customers you meet, the better your skills, the more likely you are to close the sale on a regular basis.
+The more you pitch strikes, the more likely you duplicate them.
+The greats know the only way to improve is to practice how they approach the pitch.
+With sales, it is also a game.
+The more customers you meet, the better your skills and the more likely you are to close the sale regularly.

 But it starts with genuinely wanting to both meet people and move merchandise.
 Without both traits, you can have the nicest guy in the world who never gets around to moving the merchandise because they talk so much.
 This irritates owners and customers alike.
 And if he only looks at you with dollar signs in your eyes, you feel empty and used because they "sold" you something (you tell yourself) you didn't need.

-The only way to build trust these days is to slow down and focus, silence your judgements, open your eyes and see there is one individual in front of you.
+The only way to build trust these days is to slow down and focus, silence your judgments, open your eyes, and see one individual in front of you.
 Not a prospect.
 Not a "guest."
 An individual.
-Only if we can afford ourselves the luxury of making a connection before we try to move the merch, will we have any hope of making a sale.
+Only if we can afford the luxury of making a connection before we try to move the merch will we have any hope of making a sale.

-Yes you can find out at the register their daughter goes to the same school as you.
+Yes, you can find out at the register their daughter goes to the same school as you.
 But that's too late.
-Yes, you can share an amusing tale of putting together your own kids' bicycle for their birthday while they sign the credit card slip.
+Yes, you can share an amusing tale of putting together your kids' bicycles for their birthday while they sign the credit card slip.
 But that's too late.

-Yes you can followup with a handwritten thank you note.
-But if you didn't establish trust with your attention to them at the beginning, it rings hollow and is a waste.
+Yes, you can follow up with a handwritten thank you note.
+But if you didn't establish trust initially with your attention to them, it rings hollow and is a waste.